tisdall/cordova-plugin-braintree/README.md

 ## Apple Pay (iOS only) ##

+Do not turn on Apple Pay in Braintree if you don't have Apple Pay entitlements.
 To allow ApplePay payment you need to initialize Apple Pay framework before usign the Drop/In Payment UI.
-Read Braintree docs to setup Merchant account: https://developers.braintreepayments.com/guides/apple-pay/configuration/ios/v4?_ga=1.6058933.767761401.1478959986#apple-pay-certificate-request-and-provisioning
+Read Braintree docs to setup Merchant account: https://developers.braintreepayments.com/guides/apple-pay/configuration/ios/v4#apple-pay-certificate-request-and-provisioning

 Method Signature:
 `setupApplePay(options)`